edgedb/easy-edgedb/chapter7/index.md

 - Doors have a strength, and people have strength as well.
 - A `Person` with greater strength than the door will be able to open it.

-So we'll create a type `Castle` and give it some doors.
+So we will change our `Castle` type to give it some doors.
 For now we only want to give it some "strength" numbers, so we'll just make it an `array<int16>`:

 ```sdl
 type Castle extending Place {